Chaoses-Ib/FormalLanguages/Data/MessagePack.md

 - [kriszyp/msgpackr: Ultra-fast MessagePack implementation with extension for record and structural cloning / msgpack.org\[JavaScript/NodeJS\]](https://github.com/kriszyp/msgpackr)
   - Fastest
   - `undefined` will be encoded to `D4 00 00` (empty fixext 1), while `null` will be encoded to `C0` (nil)
+    - `encodeUndefinedAsNil`
+  - Support `Uint8Array`, but not `Uint32Array` even with `moreTypes: true`?
+Length will be the byte length (but integers only take far less bytes).
   - `pack()` is buggy with HMR, may include previous results
   - [Could be made more treeshakeable - Issue #65 - kriszyp/msgpackr](https://github.com/kriszyp/msgpackr/issues/65)
   - [performance reduction (Node.js vs Browser) - Issue #52 - kriszyp/msgpackr](https://github.com/kriszyp/msgpackr/issues/52)